oracle-livelabs/analytics-ai/big-data/bds-ml-oac/access-utility-node/access-utility-node.md

 Using a bastion Host, VPN Connect, and OCI FastConnect provide more private and secure options than making the IP address public.

 **Important:**
 A Utility node generally contains utilities used for accessing the cluster.
 Making the utility nodes in the cluster publicly available (which you will do in this lab) isn't enough to make services that run on the utility nodes available from the internet.
-For example, in a non-HA cluster such as our **`training-cluster`**, both Cloudera Manager (CM) and Hue run on the first utility node, **`traininun0`**.
+For example, in a non-HA cluster such as our **`training-cluster`**, both Ambari and Hue run on the first utility node, **`traininun0`**.

-Before you can access CM and Hue on the utility node using a web browser, you must also open the ports associated with both services.
+Before you can access Ambari and Hue on the utility node using a web browser, you must also open the ports associated with both services.
 You do this by adding an ingress rule to a security list for each service.
-You will <if type="livelabs">review how to do this</if> <if type="freetier">do this</if> in **Lab 4, Use Cloudera Manager (CM) and Hue to Access a BDS Cluster**.
+You will <if type="livelabs">review how to do this</if> <if type="freetier">do this</if> in **Lab 4, Use Ambari and Hue to Access a BDS Cluster**.
 See [Define Security Rules](https://docs.oracle.com/en/cloud/paas/big-data-service/user/configure-security-rules-network.html#GUID-42EDCC75-D170-489E-B42F-334267CE6C92).

 In this lab, you will use the **Oracle Cloud Infrastructure Cloud Shell**, which is a web browser-based terminal accessible from the **Oracle Cloud Console**.
 You'll gather some information about your network and your cluster utility nodes, and then you will pass that information to the **`oci network`** command that you will use to map the private IP addresses of the utility nodes to two new public IP addresses.
 Finally, you learn how to edit an existing public IP address.